Sarasota County Library System

 The Sarasota County Library System is the public library system that serves Sarasota County in the U.S. state of Florida.
-It consists of 10 locations, including a central library located in the city of Sarasota.
+It consists of 10 locations, including a central library located in the city of Sarasota, with an 11th location planned to be built on Long Boat Key.

 History

 The Sarasota Town Improvement Society established its first library in 1907.
 Over the years the system increased in size, and today there are ten library branches associated with Sarasota County Public Library System.

 Every library provides patrons with adult, teen, and children's materials, along with computers for public use and Wi-Fi access.
 Sarasota County residents have access to Book-By-Mail, a convenient and free service to send library materials through the U.S. Postal Service to people who are unable to access the library collection due to temporary or long-term physical or visual disability, and Pinellas Talking Book Library.
 Through the latter, "residents of all ages who are unable to read standard print material due to visual, physical, or learning disabilities are provided recorded, Braille, and large-print books and magazines as well as a collection of descriptive videos and Playaways."